Berkybroon/project-rocinante/README.md

 ## Usage

-Complining on your own machine requires Go to be installed (https://go.dev/doc/install).
+Compiling on your own machine requires Go to be installed (https://go.dev/doc/install).

 If you are unable to compile on your own machine, you may download a pre-compiled binary executable from the Releases page: https://github.com/Berkybroon/project-rocinante/releases